Will Stuart is eager to take his Premiership career forward but he is fully aware that he will first have to take a step back to do so.

-The 19-year-old academy member is dual-registered with in the where he is learning the ropes of senior rugby.
+The 19-year-old Wasps academy member is dual-registered with Blackheath in the National League One where he is learning the ropes of senior rugby.

 Spearheading the scrum at such a young age is no mean feat and it sometimes involves being taught a lesson by the opposition loosehead – but Stuart knows that it is the only road to the Premiership.